 Blog

-Davos 2026: The Quiet Comeback of Tokenization adds to Content Provenance in Media
+Davos 2026: The Quiet Comeback of Tokenization adds to Content Provenance in Media.

-2026-01-27.
+January 27, 2026.
 Over the past three years, ‘AI fever’ has acted as a powerful gravitational well, diverting media attention from the blockchain sector.
 But as the 2026 World Economic Forum in Davos made clear, this silence was deceptive.
 While the public was obsessed with LLMs, global finance was engaged in discreet, tedious structural work necessary to move from speculative pilot projects to institutional reality.
 This reality could serve as a catalyst, create a ripple effect, and lay essential foundations for the adoption of a decentralised ledger infrastructure that certifies content provenance and safeguards intellectual property in the media.

 Democracy under algorithms: how the attention market is fragmenting our shared world.

-2026-01-18.
+January 18, 2026.
 Under the growing influence of algorithms on the democratic sphere, the public debate has shifted from a space of public debate and regulated traditional media to social networks governed by the economic laws of the "attention economy" aimed at maximising time spent on platforms.
 This transition from a deliberative public space to one governed by the ‘attention market’ is not neutral.
 It is a commercial virus that has literally drilled down the democratic layer, contaminating the exercise of citizenship with mechanisms designed for advertising optimisation.

 A Framework for Labelling and Identifying News Sources.
 Charting a Path Towards News Integrity.